Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Results

 \subsection{LDA Baseline Comparison}

 We compare CorEx to LDA in terms of topic coherence, document classification, and document clustering across three datasets.
 CorEx is trained on binary data, while LDA is trained on count data.
+While not reported here, CorEx consistently outperformed LDA trained on binary data.
 In doing these comparisons, we use the Gensim implementation of LDA \cite{rehurek_lrec}.
 The results of comparing CorEx to LDA as a function of the number of topics are presented in Figure~\ref{baseline-comparison}.

 Across all three datasets, we find that the topics produced by CorEx yield document classification results that are on par with or better than those produced by LDA topics.
-In terms of clustering, CorEx consistently produces document clusters of higher homogeneity of than LDA.
+In terms of clustering, CorEx consistently produces document clusters of higher homogeneity than LDA.
 On the disaster relief articles, the CorEx clusters are nearly twice as homogeneous as the LDA clusters.

 CorEx outperforms LDA in terms of topic coherence on two out of three of the datasets.
 While LDA produces more coherent topics for the clinical health notes, it is particularly striking that CorEx is able to produce high quality topics while only leveraging binary count data.
 Examples of these topics are shown in Table~\ref{unsupervised-topics}.
-Despite the binary counts limitation, CorEx still finds meaningfully coherent structure in the data that aids in a variety of information retrieval tasks.
+Despite the binary counts limitation, CorEx still finds meaningfully coherent and competitive structure in the data.